athena-team/athena/README.md

 - Hybrid CTC/Transformer based end-to-end ASR
 - Speech-Transformer
-- MPC based unsupervised pretraining
+- Unsupervised pretraining

 ## Installation

+### 1) Creating a virtual environment [Optional]

 This project has only been tested on Python 3.
 We highly recommend creating a virtual environment and installing the python requirements there.

-1. Creating a virtual environment [Optional]

 ```bash
 # Setting up virtual environment